logicly-au/docs.iar-dst.online/adult/domains/adult-domain-4.rst

-Domain 4 - Impact of Co-Existing Conditions (Primary Domain)
+Domain 4 - Impact of co-existing conditions (Primary Domain)
 =============================================================

 Overview
 ---------

-Increasingly, individuals are experiencing and managing multi-morbidity (coexistence of multiple conditions including chronic disease).
-An initial assessment should specifically examine the presence of other concurrent health conditions that contribute to (or have the potential to contribute to) increased severity of mental health problems and/or compromises the person’s ability to participate in the recommended treatment.
+Increasingly, individuals are experiencing and managing multi-morbidity (coexistence of multiple conditions, including chronic disease).
+This domain considers the extent to which other conditions contribute to (or have the potential to contribute to) increased severity of the mental health issue.

-Assessment of an individual on this domain should consider:

-   * substance use/misuse and the associated impact on the individual,
+Assessment on this domain should consider the presence and impact of the following co-existing conditions:

-   * physical health condition and the associated impact on the individual’s concurrent mental health condition, and
+   * Physical health conditions (consider all physical health issues).
-   * intellectual disability or cognitive impairment.
+   * Cognitive impairment, intellectual disability, neurological conditions, or learning and communication disorders.
+   * Substance use.

+Where the person has more than one of the coexisting conditions, consider the condition which has the most impact.

+.. admonition:: PRACTICE POINT - Definitions of cognitive impairment, intellectual disability, neurological condition, and learning and communication disorders

+   The terms cognitive impairment, intellectual disability, neurological condition, and learning and communication disorders have no universally agreed definitions.
+For this Guidance, the below definitions will apply:

+   Cognitive impairment – A description of a person's current functioning regarding learning, communication, attention, memory, thinking and problem-solving.
+Cognitive impairment can be temporary, permanent, mild, moderate, or severe.
+Cognitive impairment can affect the person’s understanding and how they relate to others and interpret the environment.

+   Intellectual disability – A disability characterised by significant intellectual functioning and adaptive behaviour limitations, covering many everyday social and practical skills.
+This disability originates before the age of 18.
+Genetic factors cause most intellectual disabilities.
+However, there are other causes of intellectual disabilities, such as brain injury or being born prematurely.

+   Neurological condition – Neurological conditions affect the brain, spinal cord, and the nerves that connect them.
+There are more than 600 nervous system diseases (e.g., epilepsy, motor neurone disease, traumatic brain injury, multiple sclerosis).

+   Learning and communication disorders – learning and communication disorders may affect how a person comprehends, recalls, understands, or expresses information.
+These disorders are often dynamic and can improve over time.
+The impairment caused by these disorders might be minimal or significant and vary from person to person.

 Scoring
 ---------

-**0 = No problem in this domain – no descriptors apply**
+**0 = No problem in this domain**

 **1 = Minor impact**

    a.
-Occasional episodes of substance misuse but any recent episodes are limited, are not currently
-      causing any concerns and do not impact on the concurrent mental health condition of the person.
+Physical health condition(s) present but are stable and have no or minimal impact on the person's mental health.

    b.
+Cognitive impairment, intellectual disability, neurological condition, or learning and communication disorder present but has no or minimal impact on the person's mental health.

-Physical health condition(s) present but are stable and do not have an impact on the concurrent mental
+   c.
+Recent episodes of substance use are limited, are not currently causing any concerns, and do not impact the person's mental health.
-      health condition of the person.

 **2 = Moderate impact**

    a.
-Ongoing or episodic substance abuse impacting on, or with the potential to impact on, the concurrent
-      mental health condition of the person or ability to participate in treatment.
+Physical health condition(s) present and moderately impacts the person's mental health.

    b.
-Physical health condition present and impacting significantly on the mental health condition of the
-      person or their ability to participate in treatment.
+Cognitive impairment, intellectual disability, neurological condition, or learning and communication disorder present and moderately impacts on the person's mental health.

+   c.
+Occasional substance use that significantly impacts on, or has the potential to significantly impact, the person's mental health.

+   d.
+Non prescribed use of prescription medications that significantly impacts on, or has the potential to significantly impact, the person's mental health.

 **3 = Severe impact**

    a.
-Substance use occurs at a level that poses a threat to health or represents a barrier to mental health
-      related recovery.
+Physical health condition(s) present, which requires intensive medical monitoring and severely impacts the person's mental health (e.g., worsened symptoms, heightened distress).

    b.
-Physical health condition present and requires intensive medical monitoring and is seriously affecting
-      the mental health of the person (e.g., worsened symptoms, heightened distress).
+Cognitive impairment, intellectual disability, neurological condition, or learning and communication disorder present and severely impacts the person's mental health.

    c.
-Intellectual disability or cognitive impairment that impacts significantly on the mental health condition
-      and impedes the person’s ability to participate in treatment.
+Frequent substance use threatens health and well-being or represents a barrier to mental health-related recovery.

+   d.
+Non prescribed use of prescription medications severely impacts the person's mental health or presents a barrier to mental health-related recovery.

 **4 = Very severe impact**

    a.
-Severe substance use disorder with inability to limit use without specialist AOD intervention, in the
-      context of a concurrent mental health condition.
+One or more significant physical health conditions exist which are poorly managed or life-threatening and in the context of a concurrent mental health condition.

    b.
-Significant physical health conditions exist which are poorly managed or life threatening, and in the
-      context of a concurrent mental health condition.
+Cognitive impairment, intellectual disability, neurological condition, or learning and communication disorder present and very severely impacts the person's mental health.

    c.
-Severe intellectual disability or severe cognitive impairment that impacts significantly on the mental
-      health condition and impedes the person’s ability to participate in treatment.
+Regular and uncontrolled substance use severely threatens health and well-being.

+   d.
+Regular and uncontrolled non-prescribed use of prescribed medications severely threatens health and well-being.